rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-spring-amqp.md

 ### Client interface

-To illustrate how an RPC service could be used we're going to change the names of our profiles from "Sender" and "Receiver to "Client" and "Server".
+To illustrate how an RPC service could be used we're going to change the names of our profiles from "Sender" and "Receiver" to "Client" and "Server".
 When we call the server we will get back the fibonacci of the argument we call with.